webxdc/store/README.md

 ### Importing apps

-To import example applications into the bot:
+To import WebXDC applications into the app index:

 ```
-    mkdir import
-    cp example-xdcs/*.xdc import/
-    ./xdcstore import
+    /path/to/xdcstore import /path/to/xdc_apps/
 ```

+where `/path/to/xdc_apps/` is a folder with WebXDC files you want to import.

 ### Per-App metadata